 As if homeschooling our children isn’t enough, many of us also decide to add working at home to the mix.
-I still haven’t decided if we’re blessed to be able do work at home or totally crazy.
-Probably a lot of both.
+I still haven’t decided if we’re blessed to be able to work at home or totally crazy.
+Probably a bit of both.

 I began working at home as a writer when I decided to leave teaching.
 David began working at home when he was downsized out of his corporate job.
 He’s an excellent web designer and graphic designer.
 We often work together on projects and he has his own clients as well.
 He also does all the design for my products in my learning shop.
 We worked from home together for five years before Caroline was born and have continued to do so.

-After working at home for many years and now with a child I’m now homeschooling, I’ve determined that there are definite needs in order to succeed.
-This is my big picture, all-in-one survival list for homeschooling moms who are thinking about working from home.
+After working at home for many years and now with a child I’m homeschooling, I’ve determined that there are definite needs in order to succeed.
+This is my big picture, all-in-one realistic expectations list for homeschooling moms who are thinking about working from home.

 What Do You Need to Work from Home?

 It all starts here, folks.

-I belong to a bloggers group on Facebook.
-We regularly have moms who say something like: “I have five children under the age of eight and I’m homeschooling the oldest three.
+I interact with a lot of bloggers online.
+I regularly see moms who say something like: “I have five children under the age of eight and I’m homeschooling the oldest three.
 I really want to earn a full-time income off my blog I just started two months ago, but I’m finding it hard to get the time to get much done.
 How can I get it done?”

 You know what the answer is 99% of the time for that situation?
 You can’t.
 Unless you have an incredible support network that regularly helps with childcare and/or you have a husband who makes very good money so you can outsource most of your homemaking responsibilities and get lots of babysitter time, you simply aren’t going to be able to be a good mom to five kids, homeschool three of them, and work full-time from home.
 That’s not a realistic goal.